lorin/openstack-hackspace/devstack.md

 # DevStack

-DevStack is an all-in-one OpenStack deployment.
-In this exercise, we'll deo a DevStack deployment of the Havana release of OpenStack.
+DevStack is a single-node OpenStack deployment intended for development use.
+In this exercise, we'll do a DevStack deployment of the Havana release of OpenStack.

+We'll be using this DevStack deployment for the additional exercises as well.

 ## Launch an instance on Rackspace